kubevela/velad/README.md

 ...
 Successfully set up KubeVela control plane, run: export KUBECONFIG=$(velad kubeconfig) to access it
 ```
 There you go!
-You have set up a KubeVela control plane.
+You have set up a KubeVela.
 See available components:

 ```shell
 export KUBECONFIG=$(velad kubeconfig --internal)